|

 see what the place looked like at close range.
 The Russians greeted

 us wildly & wine actually flowed in the streets.
+They have tanks drawn up in the square, have

 taken all automobiles, horses, etc. & there is great activity.
 The